Anti-death penalty advocate weds man on Oklahoma death row

 In Oklahoma, marriage ceremonies for people who are incarcerated are conducted twice a year, in March and September.
 The inmate or fiancee is responsible for all costs associated with the marriage, including court fees and, if necessary, transportation costs if the county requires the couple to sign the county’s marriage record book.
 Oklahoma does not allow conjugal visits, even for newly married inmates, but Rodger said they were able to hold hands and kiss during Tuesday’s ceremony.

-It is the second prison marriage for Glossip, who filed for divorce from his first wife, Leigha Joy Jurasik, of New Jersey, who he married in 2018 when Jurasik was 21.
+It is the second prison marriage for Glossip, who filed for divorce from his previous wife, Leigha Joy Jurasik, of New Jersey, who he married in 2018 when Jurasik was 21.
 They divorced last year, and court records show Jurasik didn’t show up to a hearing last year in which a judge ordered her to pay Glossip $100 per week for 85 weeks to cover a $5,000 alimony award and $3,500 for Glossip’s legal fees.
-Jurasik didn’t respond to a voicemail and messages seeking comment on her marriage to Glossip.
+Jurasik said in a statement she believes Glossip took advantage of her and regrets ever marrying him.

+“I am older, wiser and have learned a lot since my marriage ended,” she said.
+“I could not be more happy to be on the other side of that.”

 Glossip is perhaps best known for the landmark U.S. Supreme Court case that bears his name.
 In 2015, a split court found constitutional the use of the sedative midazolam in lethal injections.